Panel Cabins

 • Optional sanitary installations

-This construction method gives panel cabins a strong balance between cost, speed, thermal comfort, and layout flexibility.
+This system gives panel cabins a strong balance between cost, speed, thermal comfort, and layout flexibility.

 • Guard booths